Reflection of Sound

 Reflection of sound is used in many devices.
-For example; megaphone, loudspeaker, bulb horn, stethoscope, hearing aid, sound board etc.
+For example: megaphone, loudspeaker, bulb horn, stethoscope, hearing aid, sound board etc.

-In stethoscope, sound is received by chest piece and sent to the earpieces by multiple reflecting through a long tube.
+In a stethoscope, sound is received by chest piece and sent to the earpieces by multiple reflections through a long tube.
 Doctors diagnose the condition of an organ of the human body by hearing the sound using the stethoscope.
 Stethoscope has become the symbol of the medical profession since its invention.

-Additionally, the ceiling of the auditorium is also made curved so that it also acts like sound board.
+Additionally, the ceiling of the auditorium is also made curved so that it also acts like a sound board.
 The curved surface of the ceiling reflects the sound waves and facilitates better hearing.

-Thus, repetition of sound because of multiple reflection of sound wave is called echo.
+Repetition of sound because of multiple reflection of sound wave is called echo.

-One does not experience any echo sound in a small room.
+One does not experience an echo sound in a small room.
 This does not mean that sound does not get reflected in a small room, but necessary conditions for production of echo are not present.

 Any sound persists on one’s brain upto 0.1 second of time.
 So echo can only be heard if the same sound comes to one’s ear after a lapse of 0.1 second.

-Since, sound covers 344 m in air in 1 second.
+We know that sound covers 344 m in air in 1 second.

-Thus, in 0.1 second sound would cover a distance of 344 m x 0.1 = 34.4 m
+So, in 0.1 second sound would cover a distance of 344 m × 0.1 = 34.4 m

 So, if reflecting surface is at a distance of more than 17.2 m, the sound would reach to our brain after 0.1 second and we would be able to hear the echo of sound.